dingxiao8715/DectICO/README.md

 Step3: Select the best performed classifier and classify the testing samples.
 This step also divides into two processes.
 First, users need to select the best performed classifier based on the LOOCV accuracies manually.
 Then we provide a perl script to obtain the refined feature matrix of testing metagenomic samples with the selected feature set file.
 Open the cmd in windows and import:

->perl output_selected_feature_matrix.pl  <feature matrix>  <features selected>  <output>
+>perl output_selected_feature_matrix.pl  (feature matrix)  (features selected)  (output)

 Input Arguments:

-<feature matrix>: The feature matrix of metagenomes with the entire features
+(feature matrix): The feature matrix of metagenomes with the entire features.

-<features selected>: The feature set that has the best performance.
+(features selected): The feature set that has the best performance.

-<output>: The name of refined feature matrix with the selected features which is defined by users.
+(output): The name of refined feature matrix with the selected features which is defined by users.

 Output file:
 The output file is a feature matrix with the selected features.

 Second, users can classify the testing samples with the refined feature matrix and the best performed classifier’s model file.

->perl format_transform_SVM_singlefile_title.pl <testing file>  <parameter>  >  <output>
+>perl format_transform_SVM_singlefile_title.pl (testing file)  (parameter)  >  (output)

 Input Arguments:

-<testing file>:The feature matrix file that need to transfer format.
+(testing file):The feature matrix file that need to transfer format.

-<parameter>: Import 1 or -1 optionally (this argument will be acting for the training set).
+(parameter): Import 1 or -1 optionally (this argument will be acting for the training set).

 Output file:

 The output file is the feature matrix file with the appropriate format for Libsvm.

 Then users can classify the testing samples by Libsvm.
 Open the cmd in windows and import:

-> svm-predict.exe  <transformed file>  <model file>  <output>
+> svm-predict.exe  (transformed file)  (model file)  （output）

 Input Arguments:

-<transformed file>:The transformed feature matrix file.
+(transformed file):The transformed feature matrix file.

-<model file>: The model file of the best performed classifier.
+(model file): The model file of the best performed classifier.

 Output file:
 The output file is the result of classification.